Interacting Dark Energy after DESI Baryon Acoustic Oscillation measurements: Abstract

 \section{Abstract}

-We investigate the implications of the Baryon Acoustic Oscillation measurements released by the Dark Energy Spectroscopic Instrument (DESI) for Interacting Dark Energy (IDE) models characterized by an energy-momentum flow from Dark Matter to Dark Energy.
-By combining Planck-2018 and DESI data, we observe a preference for interactions exceeding the 95\% confidence level, yielding a present-day expansion rate $H_0=71.4\pm1.5$ km/s/Mpc, in agreement with SH0ES.
-This preference remains robust when including measurements of the expansion rate $H(z)$ obtained from the relative ages of massive, early-time, and passively-evolving galaxies, as well as when considering distance moduli measurements from Type-Ia Supernovae sourced from the Pantheon-plus catalog using the SH0ES Cepheid host distances as calibrators.
-Overall, high and low redshift data can be equally or better explained within the IDE framework compared to $\Lambda$CDM, while also yielding higher values of $H_0$ in better agreement with the local distance ladder estimate.
+We investigate the implications of the Baryon Acoustic Oscillations measurement released by the Dark Energy Spectroscopic Instrument (DESI) for Interacting Dark Energy (IDE) models characterized by an energy-momentum flow from Dark Matter to Dark Energy.
+By combining Planck-2018 and DESI data, we observe a preference for interactions, leading to a non-vanishing interaction rate $\xi=-0.32^{+0.18}_{-0.14}$, which results in a present-day expansion rate $H_0=70.8^{+1.4}_{-1.7}$ km/s/Mpc, reducing the tension with the value provided by the SH0ES collaboration to less than $\sim 1.3 \sigma$.
+The preference for interactions remains robust when including measurements of the expansion rate $H(z)$ obtained from the relative ages of massive, early-time, and passively-evolving galaxies, as well as when considering distance moduli measurements from Type-Ia Supernovae sourced from the Pantheon-plus catalog using the SH0ES Cepheid host distances as calibrators.
+Overall, the IDE framework provides an equally good, or better, explanation of both high- and low-redshift \textit{background} observations compared to $\Lambda$CDM, while also yielding higher $H_0$ values that align more closely with the local distance ladder estimates.
+However, a limitation of the IDE model is that it predicts lower $\Omega_{m}$ and higher $\sigma_{8}$ values, which may not be fully consistent with large-scale structure data at the \textit{perturbation} level.

 \keywords{}

 The well-known discrepancy between the present-day expansion rate of the Universe ($H_0$) as measured by the SH0ES collaboration using local distance ladder measurements from Type Ia supernovae~\cite{Riess:2021jrx,Murakami:2023xuy,Breuval:2024lsv} ($H_0=73\pm1$ km/s/Mpc), and the value of the same parameter inferred by the Planck collaboration~\cite{Planck:2018vyg} from observations of temperature and polarization anisotropies in the Cosmic Microwave Background (CMB) radiation, assuming a $\Lambda$CDM cosmology ($H_0=67.4\pm0.5$ km/s/Mpc), has reached a statistical significance exceeding $5\sigma$.
 Barring any possible systematic origin of this discrepancy\footnote{This possibility appears increasingly unlikely given the extensive review of several potential sources of systematic error performed by the SH0ES collaboration~\cite{Riess:2021jrx,Riess:2024ohe,Brout:2023wol}.}, a fascinating possibility is that the Hubble tension might be pointing towards new physics beyond the standard $\Lambda$CDM model of cosmology.